 To higher scores and lower costs

-With insight on the key factors to determining your Google AdWords quality score, charge ahead and maximize your efforts.
+With insight on the key factors to determining your Google Ads quality score, charge ahead and maximize your efforts.
 Don’t sweat the small stuff that doesn’t make an impact on the larger picture.